The Protective Enclave is a physical and/or logical separation of

 Enclave.
 Faculty/Staff will need to transfer files that do not

-contain DCL data, out of the Protective Enclave in order to send the
+contain DCL3 data, out of the Protective Enclave in order to send the

 files via E-mail.